przemq20/tk-2022/README.md

     Then:
     $ python -m pip install -r requirements.txt

+In order to run the animal module a `model_weights.pth` file containing model weights should be place inside the module.
+It can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1S9rfshXWraeZCb_LCE_cH0SpWYgntPxN).
 Running the animal node from the root directory:

     $ python -m ./animal_server